 WCS Katz 0, Central Valley Alliance 0: National Premier League play was on display again as the U16 West Coast Katz traveled south to take on Central Valley Alliance at West Hills College.
 The match was a defensive battle between both teams.
 For the Katz, Nicole Lutz, Samantha Reich and Victoria Garza held the back line and allowed just eight shots on goal.
 Impressive play by goalie, Taylor Boren, kept all eight shots from making it to the back of the net.

 WCS Katz 9, San Ramon Azuri 0: The Katz dominated both sides of the ball and scored nine goals.
 Sharan Singh scored two goals and Kamie Lipman contributed three assists.
 Keeper duties were split between Taylor Boren and Kylie Long, who combined for the shutout.
-With the victory the Katz remained undefeated in the first three weeks of league play and the first
+With the victory the Katz remained undefeated in the first three weeks of league play and the first round of state cup.

 Ajax United Fall Invitational